How Capell Works

 Section titled “The Core Model”Most Capell work follows this path:

-Site -> Page -> Layout and content fields -> Rendered frontend page
+Site -> Language -> Page URL -> Page -> Blueprint/Layout/Theme -> Rendered frontend page

 The main content records are deliberately small and composable: